Thousands launch £3 billion legal action against Fred Goodwin

 A rights issue occurs when a listed company seeks to strengthen its capital by inviting shareholders to purchase new shares, often at a discounted price.
 RBS’s right issue, which was to raise £12bn from investors, was the largest in UK history at that point.
-By law, the prospectuses issued by companies to accompany such capital-raisings, which can run to hundreds of pages, must by law be one hundred per cent factual and accurately summarize the business’s outlook.
+By law, prospectuses issued by companies to accompany such capital-raisings, which can run to hundreds of pages, must be factual and accurately summarize the business’s outlook.

 The RBS rights issue prospectus claimed that, once the rights issue was complete, the bank would have sufficient “working capital” to survive unaided for at least another 12 months.
 However, within five months, the bank was bust and needed a £45.5 billion taxpayer-funded bailout in order to avoid bankruptcy.